cegj/contta/readme.md

 - A web server with PHP support;
 - A MySQL or MariaDB database server.

 PS.: For your information's security, I STRONGLY recommend getting a host who offers traffic over HTTPS with SSL.
-[Let's Encrypt](https://letsencrypt.org/) provides free SSL certificates, so ask your host support how to install it.
+[Let's Encrypt](https://letsencrypt.org/) provides free SSL certificates, so ask your host helpdesk how to install it.

 So, the steps to install Contta are as follows: